gabzaf/fortyTwo/README.md

 📌 Cursus (Core Projects)

-These are the core projects of the 42 curriculum that helped me develop a strong foundation in C programming, algorithmic thinking, systems programming, problem-solving, code reviews/communication, and code collaboration:
+These are the core projects of the 42 curriculum that helped me develop a strong foundation in C programming, algorithmic thinking, systems programming, problem-solving, code reviews and code collaboration:

 -> libft – Custom implementation of a standard C library.